Paul Zucker

+Education

 Paul Zucker studied architecture and art history in Berlin and Munich; he graduated with the degree of Diplom-Ingenieur (Dipl.-Ing.) from the Technische Hochschule (Berlin-)Charlottenburg.
 The same institution awarded him a doctorate in engineering in 1913.
 He wrote his thesis ("Spatial Representations and Pictorial Architectures in the Florentine Painters of the First Half of the Quattrocento") under Richard Borrmann's supervision.

+Career

-From 1918 to 1937 he worked as a freelance architect in Berlin, designing numerous country houses, store interiors, and major buildings.
+From 1918 to 1937, he worked as a freelance architect in Berlin, designing numerous country houses, store interiors, and major buildings.
 Only one of them survives today.

-In 1916 he began teaching as a lecturer in art history, architecture and urban planning at the Lessing-Hochschule in Berlin; from 1928 he lectured at the Staatliche Hochschule für Bildende Kunst (later called the Bauhaus).
-In 1933 he was dismissed from the Bauhaus for being a Jew.
+In 1916, he began teaching as a lecturer in art history, architecture and urban planning at the Lessing-Hochschule in Berlin; from 1928 he lectured at the Staatliche Hochschule für Bildende Kunst (later called the Bauhaus).
+In 1933, he was dismissed from the Bauhaus for being a Jew.
 The Lessing-Hochschule followed suit in 1935, and in 1937 Zucker was banned from teaching anywhere in the Third Reich.

+New York

 He emigrated to the United States in 1937, became a U.S. citizen in 1944, and worked in New York as a lecturer in architectural and art history at the New School for Social Research and at the Cooper Union Art School.
 After moving to New York, he no longer worked as a commercial architect, but in 1943, Zucker and others created the "German Village," a realistic replica of Berlin tenements, at the Dugway Proving Ground test site in Utah.
 Here, various explosive and incendiary bombs were tested for their effect on these dwellings.

-Zucker's writings ranged from the history of stage design to modern urban planning; he often returned to the topic of ruins, decay, and relics.
+Zucker's writings ranged from the history of scenic design to modern urban planning.
+He often returned to the topic of ruins, decay, and relics.